Now accepting applications for the Fall 2021 semester! Apply to the MSN Nursing Program using the following link:

 - Proof of all current immunizations

-- Current American Health Association Healthcare Provider (BLS) CPR certification
+- Current American Heart Association Healthcare Provider (BLS) CPR certification

 - Signed confidentiality agreement